johnktravers/monster_shop_final/README.md

 ## Installation Instructions

 This application is currently deployed to Heroku.
-Follow [this link](https://monster-shop-be-1908.herokuapp.com) to see it in action.
+Follow [this link](https://monster-shop-final-jtravers.herokuapp.com) to see it in action.

 If you would like to experience the web application on your local device, navigate to a directory within which you want to clone the repository and run these commands in the terminal.

 ```
-git clone git@github.com:grwthomps/monster_shop_1908.git monster_shop
+git clone git@github.com:johnktravers/monster_shop_final.git
-cd monster_shop
+cd monster_shop_final
 bundle install
 bundle update
 rake db:{drop,create,migrate,seed}